 - 4K full-frame video recording

 - Battery life rated at 1840 shots

 - Touchscreen operation doesn’t include key exposure settings

 - Focus peaking unavailable when shooting 4K video

-Nikon added their all best features in the D850, which makes it a perfect candidate to satisfy any photographer’s needs.
-With its high-quality results, it makes it easy for us to recommend it as a brilliant companion for your photography adventures!
+Nikon added all the best features to the D850, making it a perfect candidate to satisfy any photographer’s needs.
+With its high-quality results, it makes it easy for us to recommend it as a brilliant companion for your photography adventures!<- Affiliate Link 🙂